 The building itself is insured against most risks such as flood and fire for the cost or repair or rebuilding.
-Even risks such as terrorism or subsidence can normally be purchased as optional extras for added security from most insurers.
+Even risks such as terrorism or subsidence can normally be purchased as optional extras from most insurers.

-For further information on setting the correct buildings sum insured, or if you need a professional valuation, please click here.
+For further information on setting the correct buildings sum insured, or if you need a professional valuation, please contact us now.

 For a Landlord’s insurance policy, when an insurer talks about insuring contents, they are not talking about the tenant’s contents.
 Insuring these is the responsibility of the tenants themselves and can be done through a normal home insurance policy.